-Although human exposure to sediments through direct contact was not quantified in the HRA, based on the lines of evidence presented above, it is believed that the ecological sediment remediation goal selected for hexavalent chromium would also be protective of human exposure given the anticipated commercial/industrial future land use of SS-041.
-The remediation goal for chromium, 150 mg/kg, is also considerably lower than the human health commercial/industrial restricted use soil cleanup objectives for hexavalent chromium listed in 6 NYCRR Part 375, which are 400 mg/kg and 800 mg/kg respectively.
-The remediation goal for cadmium, the other contaminant of concern for ecological receptors, is 2.5 mg/kg, also less than the 6 NYCRR Part 375 human health commercial/industrial restricted use soil cleanup objectives for cadmium of 9.3 mg/kg and 60 mg/kg respectively.
+Although human exposure to sediments through direct contact was not quantified in the HRA, based on the lines of evidence presented above, it is believed that the ecological sediment remediation goal selected for hexavalent chromium would also be protective of human exposure, particularly given the anticipated commercial/industrial future land use of Site SS-041.

-The HRA results presented in this Proposed Plan used data from soil samples collected adjacent to and beneath Building 2612; data from sediment samples collected in the wetland were not used.
-Soil samples collected from the area adjacent to Building 2616 with the high PAH concentrations due to asphalt pieces in the samples also were not used in the HRA presented herein.
+The HRA used data from soil samples collected adjacent to and beneath Building 2612; data from sediment samples collected in the wetland were not used.
+Soil samples collected from the area adjacent to

+Building 2616 with the high PAH concentrations believed to be associated with asphalt pieces in the samples also were not used in the HRA presented herein.
 Risks were quantified and compared to USEPA evaluation criteria.
-Under USEPA regulations, for known or suspected carcinogens, acceptable exposure levels are generally concentration levels that represent an excess upper bound lifetime cancer risk to an individual of between 1 x 10-4 and 1 x 10-6 (USEPA 1990).
+Under USEPA regulations, for known or suspected carcinogens, acceptable exposure levels are generally concentration levels that represent an excess upper bound lifetime cancer risk to an individual of between 1×10^{-4} and 1×10^{-6} (USEPA 1990).
 A potential non-cancer risk is indicated if the hazard index exceeds 1 (USEPA 1991).
 The HRA results for potential human cancer risks and non-cancer risks are given in Tables 3 and 4, respectively.